North Coast Synthesis - MSK 011 Transistor Mixer

 - Depth: 34

-North Coast makes the Eurorack four-knob utility mixer sound great with this minimalist design featuring just six transistors.
-Where a conventional mixer would typically require at least five operational amplifier units each containing a dozen or more transistors, we cut the complexity and distill mixing to its essence.
-This is a new design made with current components and modern manufacturing quality; but its Class A amplifiers operate on principles that go all the way to the dawn of electronic signal processing.
+North Coast brings new glory to the Eurorack genre of 4-channel mixers with this minimalist design using only six transistors.
+The MSK 011 sounds great!
+Where a conventional mixer would normally require at least five op-amp units, each with a dozen or more transistors, North Coast has stripped the blend down to its bare essentials.
+It is a proprietary design, made with current components and modern manufacturing quality.
+Its Class A amplifiers, however, operate on principles dating back to the dawn of electronic signal processing.

-Suitable for both audio and control voltages, with bonus features that don't compromise the minimalist philosophy: positive and negative offset; simultaneous DC- and AC-coupled outputs; maximum gain a little over unity for when you need that extra push over the cliff.
-It can also function as a transistor distortion effect, by offsetting the signal until it clips and then using the AC-coupled output.
+The mixer is suitable for both audio and control voltages and has additional features that do not compromise the minimalist philosophy.
+There are positive and negative offsets and simultaneous DC and AC coupled outputs.
+The maximum gain is a little over a factor of one for when you need a little extra punch.
+It can also act as a transistor distortion effect by offsetting the signal until clipping and then using the AC-coupled output.

-High-quality potentiometers with bushings fastened to the panel for wobble-free operation; conductive plastic for smooth feel
+- Plate-mounted jacks for wobble-free operation; conductive plastic for a smooth feel

-No compromises on build quality: real aluminum panel, not PCB material, with colour printing; nickel and gold plating on the circuit board; film output coupling capacitor; close-tolerance metal film fixed resistors.
+- No compromise on build quality: real aluminum plate, not PCB material, with color printing; nickel and gold plating on PCB; film output coupling capacitor; close tolerance metal film fixed resistors.

 HE: | 3 |